castellanos70/PrimeFactorAttack/README.md

    level automatically starts, perhaps randomly selected from the bonus levels already implemented.
 At the conclusion of the bonus level, the game resumes as it was before.

+10) Evan: I will add a game over screen so that the user does not have to press the end game button when they lose.